cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 $ minid query --help
 ```

 This confirms that your minimal chain is working as expected.
+You can stop it with <kbd>CTRL-C</kbd>.

 ## The module example